What is the Law of Diminishing Returns?

 The significance of the law of Diminishing Returns can be understood by referring to the theory of production.

-To properly illustrate the law of Diminishing Returns, some examples are giving in this article
+To properly illustrate the law of Diminishing Returns, some examples are given in this article

 There are many significant laws of Diminishing Returns.
 In mathematics, the optimization theory explains the law of diminishing returns as equivalent to a second-order condition.
 This theory makes perfect sense in economics.